Perturbations of General Relativity to All Orders and the General $n^{\rm th}$ Order Terms: Perturbations of Pure Gravity

+There are many ways to represent metric perturbations depending on physical motivations or computational advantages.
+The conventional choice of linear fluctuations around a trivial background $\eta_{\mu\nu}$ is given by $g_{\mu\nu} = \eta_{\mu\nu} + h_{\mu\nu}$, where $h_{\mu\nu}$ are small fluctuations, $|h_{\mu\nu}| \ll 1$.
+Here we adopt an opposite convention defined based on $\sigma^{\mu\nu}$ rather than $\sigma_{\mu\nu}$, which is recently studied by Cheung and Remmen \cite{Cheung:2017kzx}

-where $\sigma^{\mu\nu}$ is the inverse of $\sigma_{\mu\nu}$, and $h^{\mu\nu}$ are small fluctuations, $|h^{\mu\nu}| \ll 1$.
-As usual, the indices are raised and lowered by the background metric $\eta^{\mu\nu}$ and $\eta_{\mu\nu}$, respectively.
+As usual, the indices are raised and lowered by the flat background metric $\eta^{\mu\nu}$ and $\eta_{\mu\nu}$, respectively.
 However, the indices of $\sigma^{\mu\nu}$ are not raised by $\eta^{\mu\nu}$.
-We set this convention as our reference metric perturbations; another form of metric perturbations is generated by a mapping from the reference, which we will discuss in section \eqref{Sec:2.4}
+We set this expansion as our reference convention.
+We will discuss in section \ref{Sec:2.3} how other conventions are generated by a mapping from the reference.

-Before discussing the details, we introduce our notation.
-For simplicity, we will use matrix notation to hide various dummy indices; wherever necessary, we will restore all the indices.
-We embrace matrix multiplications in square brackets.
-For arbitrary matrices $A^{\mu}{}_{\nu}$, $B^{\mu}{}_{\nu}$ and $C^{\mu}{}_{\nu}$, we denote their matrix product as